akattuman/akattuman.github.io/notes/internet-writing-forms.md

 ## Beyond Writing?

-There's a blurry line between piece of writing and a piece of writing on the internet with interactive features.
-At a certain threshold, the interactivity becomes a load-bearing aspect of the writing[^alt-text]; these forms are beyond the scope of this note[^twitter-thread].
+There's a blurry line between piece of writing with minor multimedia features, and an interactive experience on the internet.
+At a certain threshold, the interactivity becomes a load-bearing aspect of the piece[^alt-text]; these forms are beyond the scope of this note[^twitter-thread].

 # Function